Mirjan Mosque: 14th to 19th century

-There used to be a madrasa known as Madrasa Murjania, which was founded by Amin al-Din Murjan by the funding of the Jalairid Sultan, Shaykh Uways Jalayir, in 1356.
+There used to be a madrasa known as Madrasa Murjania, which was founded by Amin al-Din Mirjan by the funding of the Jalairid Sultan, Shaykh Uways Jalayir, in 1356.
 He had also built the Khan Murjan which is located nearby the mosque.
 The madrasa had taught the four Sunni maddhabs and was sustained by the supplies from Baghdad.
 Later the hospital that overlooked the Tigris was established for the students of science.
 The hospital was equipped with a café as well.
 After the death of Murjan in 1353, he was buried in the madrasa and the dome was erected on top of his tomb.

-During James Silk Buckingham's visit to Baghdad in 1816, he visited the Murjan Mosque going back from visiting al-Khulafa Mosque's remains and noted its inscriptions, entrance and brickwork.
+During James Silk Buckingham's visit to Baghdad in 1816, he visited the Mirjan Mosque going back from visiting al-Khulafa Mosque's remains and noted its inscriptions, entrance and brickwork.
 He noted that the mosque:

 "Has some remains of equally old and very rich Arabesque work, on its surface.
 The body of the mosque itself is modern, and its interior presents nothing remarkable, but its door of entrance is very fine.
 This is formed by a lofty arch of the pointed form, bordered on each side by a succession of rich bands, exquisitely sculptured, going up its sides, and meeting at the top, nearly in the form of the arch itself."